tinachentc/NLSDeconv/README.md

 # NLSDeconv: A Cell-type Deconvolution Method for Spatial Transcriptomics Data

-## Introduction:
+## Introduction
-The provided codes implement NLSDeconv, an efficient cell-type deconvolution method for spatial transcriptomics (ST) data.
+NLSDeconv is an efficient cell-type deconvolution method for spatial transcriptomics (ST) data.
 NLSDeconv outputs an estimate for the proportion of each cell type within each spatial location in the tissue.

-NLSDeconv have two implemented algorithm options: **soft-thresholding least squares (SLS)** and **non-negative least squares (NLS)**.
+NLSDeconv has two implemented algorithm options: **soft-thresholding least squares (SLS)** and **non-negative least squares (NLS)**.
 SLS is developed as a fast approximation version of NLS, and is recommended for users without GPU access.
 To run the algorithms, user needs to provide **an ST dataset** and **an scRNA-seq dataset** (with cell type information).

-We provide example codes for running these algorithms on a seqFISH+ dataset in `main_example.py`.
+We provide some example codes for running these algorithms on a seqFISH+ dataset in `main_example.py`.
 To run this, users will need to first unzip `example_data.zip` to the working directory.
 Results can be visualized as follows.

 <div style="text-align: center;">
   <img src="./figures/overall_plt.png" alt="Example of Our Cell-type Deconvolution Result on seqFISH+ dataset" style="width: 39%; height: auto;">
   <img src="./figures/showseparate_plt.png" alt="Example2 of Our Cell-type Deconvolution Result on seqFISH+ dataset" style="width: 59%; height: auto;">
 </div>

-## Requirements:
+## Requirements
-Developed based on `python = 3.11` , `PyTorch = 2.0.1`
+NLSDeconv was developed under `python = 3.11` , `PyTorch = 2.0.1`

 You can install the rest of the requirements via
 `pip install -r requirements.txt`